 Segment 1 illustrates the first point in which both AGV’s begin making the turn into the pickup/drop-off location.
 The Single Steer Vehicle has to approach the point much like that of an automobile that is going to parallel park.

-Notice that the Single Steer Vehicle must pass the pickup/drop-off point so that it can back into the desired position.
+Single Steer Vehicle must pass the pickup/drop-off point so that it can back into the desired position.
 The Quad Vehicle is able to approach the pickup/drop-off point from forward movements and moves into position quickly and accurately.

 The Quad Steer Vehicle is now loading/dropping-off while the Single Steer Vehicle is still backing into position.